segv2/atom-abc-editor/README.md

 - live-preview of current tune in another pane
 - print / PDF generation
 - generate incipits
-- have a tooltip that shows the notes for the current measure
+- tooltip showing the dots for the current line/measure